-Demographic analysis suggests an age effect for HR, with lower MAE for younger subjects (8.9\,bpm) than older subjects (18.3\,bpm), while BR and EDA are more stable across groups.
-This may reflect age-related differences in skin and vascular properties, but confirmation requires larger cohorts.
-Inter-subject variability (best per-subject $\text{PCC}_{\text{abs}}$ from 0.26 to 0.67) and condition-dependent ROI preferences indicate that a fixed pipeline will not generalise well, motivating subject-specific calibration or adaptive multi-ROI fusion.
-Limitations include the small sample, the low frame rate for HR, and the focus on trend-level rather than event-level EDA evaluation.
-Future work should test higher-frame-rate cameras, multi-ROI fusion, and validation under broader environmental conditions and larger participant groups.
+Demographic and subject-level analyzes indicate additional sources of variability.
+HR errors are lower for younger subjects than for older subjects, while EDA and BR are more stable across the analyzed groups.
+This pattern may be related to age-dependent skin and vascular properties, although confirmation requires larger and more balanced cohorts.
+Inter-subject variability and condition-dependent ROI preferences further indicate that fixed thermal pipelines may be insufficient for robust deployment, motivating subject-specific calibration and adaptive multi-ROI fusion.

-In general, these results provide baseline performance bounds and identify promising ROIs, filtering choices, and evaluation practices for thermal contactless biosignal extraction, including HR and BR alongside the sudomotor channel.
+The main limitations are the small balanced subset used for subgroup analysis, the low thermal frame rate for HR estimation, the focus on trend-level rather than event-level EDA evaluation, and the absence of explicit testing under occlusions that block or alter infrared emission.
+Eyeglasses can mask the periorbital region, while dense facial hair, masks, and industrial PPE can decouple measured thermal traces from the underlying skin temperature.
+Since SIM1 was not designed to evaluate these factors, robustness to occlusions, airflow, changing ambient temperature, and real industrial protective equipment remains an important direction for future work.